10-01-2024

 Eligibility Criteria

-Eligibility criteria are crucial for accurate Data, but overly strict criteria can hinder finding qualified participants.
+Eligibility criteria are crucial for accurate data, but overly strict criteria can hinder finding qualified participants.
 Streamlining criteria by removing non-essential details improves inclusivity without compromising results.
-The FDA encourages this approach to enhance diversity in clinical trials, urging a reevaluation of exclusions without scientific solid support, such as extreme weight ranges or HIV status.
+The FDA encourages this approach to enhance diversity in clinical trials, urging a reevaluation of exclusion criteria that lack scientific support.

-Adjusting exclusion criteria ensures the participant pool mirrors real-world conditions, increasing the treatment's effectiveness for the target population if approved.
+Adjusting exclusion criteria ensures the participant pool mirrors real-world conditions.
+This will increase the treatment's effectiveness for the target population if approved.

 -